Here+ RTK GPS¶

-This part of the tutorial uses Mission Planner ground control software and Arducopter-3.5 flight control firmware for operating instructions.
-If you are using PX4 firmware and QGroundControl ground station software, please refer to this link.
+This part of the tutorial uses Mission Planner ground control software and ArduCopter-3.5 flight control firmware for operating instructions.

 To use HERE+ on a UAV, you need the following hardware:

-- Before using, make sure the hardware is connected correctly: The base station module is connected to the computer port through USB; a telemetry module is connected to another USB port of the same computer.
-For UAV, HERE + rover module is connected to the flight controller GPS connector, telemetry module is connected to the TELEM interface.
+Before using, make sure the hardware is connected correctly: The base station module is connected to the computer port through USB; a telemetry module is connected to another USB port of the same computer.
+For UAV, HERE + rover module is connected to the autopilot GPS connector, telemetry module is connected to the TELEM interface.

-- Connect to the vehicle’s flight controller (i.e. Pixhawk, Cube, etc) using Mission Planner
+Connect to the vehicle’s autopilot (i.e. Pixhawk, Cube, etc) using Mission Planner

-- For first time setup in a new location, click the Enter Base Position button, make sure the dialogue box shows empty location information, as shown below:
+For first time setup in a new location, click the Enter Base Position button, make sure the dialog box shows empty location information, as shown below: